History of Lothian Buses: Double deckers

 In addition to the Volvos, a Scania OmniDekka demonstrator built to Lothian specification was delivered in 2004 for long-term evaluation, and although it was subsequently returned to the manufacturer it did lead to the purchase of 15 Scania OmniCitys between 2006 and 2007.
-Two of these were later converted to open toppers for the East Coast Buses subsidiary.
-Another non-standard batch of buses are 15 Alexander Dennis Enviro400H hybrids delivered in 2011, although these have since been converted to full diesel operation.
+Two of these were later converted to open toppers in 2018 for the East Coast Buses subsidiary.
+Another non-standard batch of buses are 15 Alexander Dennis Enviro400H hybrids delivered in 2011, although these have since been converted to full diesel operation and all withdrawn by 2023.

 Secondhand Wrightbus bodied Volvo double deckers were purchased by Lothian between 2018 and 2019 to allow expansion of the Lothian Country operation, enable withdrawal of the last Tridents and Scanias, and accelerate replacement of early B7TLs with newer, lower-emission versions.
 These include four Wright Eclipse Gemini 2 bodied Volvo B5LHs from Bullocks Coaches, and 70 Wright Eclipse Gemini bodied Volvo B9TLs from various London operators.

 The supplier of double deckers to the Lothian fleet reverted to Alexander Dennis in 2019, with the delivery of 78 Alexander Dennis Enviro400 XLB bodied Volvo B8L tri-axle double deckers.
-The newest double deckers in the fleet are 42 Alexander Dennis Enviro400 MMC bodied Volvo B5TLs and four electric BYD Alexander Dennis Enviro400EVs, delivered during 2021.
+These have been continued with similar looking 98 Alexander Dennis Enviro400 MMC bodied Volvo B5TLs and four electric BYD Alexander Dennis Enviro400EVs, all delivered during 2021.

+The current bodywork manufacturer is Egyptian company MCV Bus and Coach.
+The newest double deckers are 99 MCV bodied Volvo BZLs, delivered between 2023 to 2025.